amirci/smartview-blog/_posts/2015-08-26-big_picture.markdown

 ### At a glimpse

-When opening _Big Picture_ you will see a grid with releases on the left and groups and subgroups on the top.
+When opening _Big Picture_ you will see a grid with releases on the left and Groups and Subgroups on the top.

 {% img /images/sv_big_picture.png %}

-### Moving stories to a different release
+You can scroll from right and left to see all your stories on each _Group_ for one release.

+If you scroll up (and have some complete releases) you will see them in green.

+{% img /images/sv_big_picture_done_releases.png %}

+The last release at the bottom is the _ICE BOX_ in blue showing all the stories cooling down until you decide where to plan them.

+### Story zoom

+In the _Big Picture_ the _User Stories_ look small in order to be able to show several groups and releases at the same time.

+If you wish to see a particular story, just hover that story and you will see a small popup showing you a zoomed in version.

+{% img /images/sv_big_picture_zoom_story.png %}

+### Filtering

+To access quickly to a particular _Group_ you can choose which _Groups_ are showing on the _Big Picture_.

+To do so select the _Group_ from the top bar.

+{% img /images/sv_big_picture_filter.png %}

+In this example we can see that only _Email_ and _Contacts_ are selected.

+### Planning releases

+Now that you are familiar with the _Big Picture_ view moving stories from one release to another is really easy.
+Please note that only works for unfinished releases.

+Just drag a story from one release to the next and the story will be moved to that release.

+{% img /images/sv_big_picture_move_story.png %}

+The target _Subgroup_ will get highlighted.
+Of course you can move the story to another _Subgroup_ if you wish so.

+Happy planning!